OpenNebula/addon-storpool/README.md

 ### Configuring hosts

 StorPool uses resource separation utilizing the cgroup subsystem.
-The reserved resources should be updated in the 'Overcommitment' section on each host (RESERVED_CPU and RESERVED_MEM in pre ONE-5.4).
+The reserved resources should be updated in the 'Overcommitment' section on each host.
 There is a helper script that report the values that should be set on each host.
 The script should be available after a host is added to OpenNebula.

 ```bash
 # for each host do as oneadmin user